vvasuki/english/prose/hindu/indologist-bio/william-jones-life.md

 Sept.
 8, 1785.

 Your two kind letters found me overwhelmed with the business of a severe sessions and term, which lasted two months, and fatigued me so much that I was forced to hasten from Calcutta as fast as winds and oars could carry me.
-I am now at the ancient university of Nadeya, where I hope to learn the rudiments of that venerable and interesting language which was once vernacular in all India, and in both the peninsulas with their islands.
-Your pursuits must be delightful, and I shall be impatient to see the fruit of your learned labours.
-Our society goes on slowly; and hot-bed fruits
+I am now at the ancient university of Nadeya, where I hope to learn the rudiments of that venerable and interesting language which was once vernacular in all India, and in both the peninsulas with their islands.+++(5)+++ Your pursuits must be delightful, and I shall be impatient to see the fruit of your learned labours.
+Our society goes on slowly; and hot-bed fruits are not so good to my taste as those whith ripen naturally.

 [[330]]

-are not so good to my taste as those whith ripen naturally.

 Dr. Koenig's loss will be severely felt; he was a valuable man, with as much simplicity as inture herself, whose works he studied.
 Do you know when his books are to be disposed of?
 I should wish to purchase his Linnas.